Kawasaki disease

 - A rash on the main part of the body or in the genital area.

-- Very red eyes without a thick discharge.
+- Very red eyes without thick discharge.

 - Red, dry, cracked lips and a red, swollen tongue.

-The symptoms might not happen at the same time.
+The symptoms might not all happen at the same time.
 Let your child's healthcare professional know about a symptom that has gone away.

 Other symptoms might include: